 What should I say about this recipe!
-This is nothing but to utilise the Veg peels in form of a amazingly flavourful No Onion no garlic Stir-fry; this is my Grand Mom’s recipe and all of us starting from her daughters/ daughter in laws to her grand Childs follow it as it is and till date this is a big hit in our family.
+This is nothing but to utilise the Veg peels in form of a amazingly flavourful No Onion no garlic Stir-fry; this is my Grand Mom’s recipe.
+All of us, starting from her daughters/ daughter in laws to her grand Childs follow it as it is.
 Lau ar Aloo er Khosa Bhaja with steamed rice and Bhaja Mooger Daal is treated as a comfort food in my ancestral house.
 Even my hubby and daughter also love to have it.
-Whenever, I planned for a dish with Bottle gourd and/or Potato I peel the Skin with little extra flesh on and then chop the skins into julienned pieces followed by simple stir-frying with some basic spices.
+Whenever I planned for a dish with Bottle gourd and/or Potato I peel the Skin with little extra flesh on and then chop the skins into julienned pieces followed by simple stir-frying with some basic spices.

 - Peel of Bottle Gourd: 1 Cup (peeled from a medium size Bottle Gourd)